The business valuation process – What you need to need to know

 Whether it is a sale of an owner-managed business to a listed corporate, or a growth capital investment into an EIS qualifying enterprise, business valuations are fundamental to corporate finance transactions and are a critical aid to the decision-making process for entrepreneurs.
 A thorough understanding of how businesses are valued, and what drives value, will help business owners maximise the valuation of their company.

-In practice, business valuation requires technical knowledge, skill and detailed financial analysis, but value can and does mean different things to different people and is subjective.
+In practice, the business valuation process requires technical knowledge, skill and detailed financial analysis, but value can and does mean different things to different people and is subjective.
 Valuation is therefore part-art, part-science and involves judgement and experience.
 There are accepted valuation principles and guidelines, but two valuers given the same information may well come up with different answers.

 Perspective on valuation will also change depending on your role and viewpoint – buyer or seller, investee or investor, your appetite for risk versus return.
 It is also important not to confuse valuation and price.
 The value that a buyer and a seller may place on a business may differ, but if there is overlap then a price that the business can be bought and sold for can usually be agreed.
 In the context of a transaction, a theoretical valuation should be carried out before the event to aid decision making but ultimately, it is the market that will decide value.

 An income based or DCF approach forecasts the free cash flow that the business generates plus a terminal value, discounted at an appropriate discount rate (usually the weighted average cost of capital or ‘WACC’) to arrive at a net present valuation for the business.
 The future free cash flows can be assessed both pre-and-post-synergies, although a buyer should seek to buy the business closer to its pre-synergy value as they take on the risk and often the cost of generating any synergies post-deal.
-However, DCF valuations are only possible with sensible three-to-five-year forecasts and the technique is highly subjective and sensitive to the assumptions used.
+However, DCF business valuations are only possible with sensible three-to-five-year forecasts and the technique is highly subjective and sensitive to the assumptions used.

 >See also: 21 tips for cash flow management